emps0/Cirno/README.md

 Printing a message

   The say function is used to print messages.
 Messages should be enclosed in single quotes.
+If there is no input, say will pop and print the stack.
+Say can also take another argument after the last quote.
+That argument is with the format <int>x, which will make the input be printed x times.
   Example:
     say 'Hello, world!'
+    say //will pop from stack
+    say 'This message will be printed 10 times'10x

 Receiving Input